 I am not responsible for my child’s salvation.
-And neither are you.
+Likewise, you are not responsible for your child’s salvation.
+Do those statements bother you?

 Creating Perfect Christian Children